Please note that rooms cannot be reserved if you don't pay the deposit on time.

 Foyer International does not ask for any type of insurance.
 However, Middlebury School in France asks students to take at least the Civil responsibility insurance (Assurance responsabilité civile 38€) with our insurer.

 Advantages: Situated next to the Luxembourg gardens and the Latin Quarter.
 Doubles are shared with a French student, thus great advantage for improving one's French.
-Small fridge and sink in each room to be shared with roomate.
-All rooms have a bed, closet, private sink, bookshelfs, desk, and internet access.
+Small fridge and sink in each room to be shared with roommate.
+All rooms have a bed, closet, private sink, bookshelves, desk, and internet access.
 Each floor has shower and toilets, except the 6th and 7th floor.
 Beautiful ancient-style library with an interesting collection and wireless internet access.
 There's also a TV/leisure room and communal kitchens on the 3rd, 4th, and 5th floor for student use.
 Last, but not least, a magnificent terrace on the 7th floor with a beautiful view of Paris.

 Rooms are cleaned every day by a cleaning lady.
 Washing and drying machines available in the residence.
 All rooms have a phone land line where students can receive phone calls; however, they can't make outside calls.